DZ8540/Custom-radio/README.md

 4. Input maintains disabled attribute.
 5. Component maintains data-name attribute, for you can set component name.
 6. Attention!!!
 Radio buttons must have the same value in the name attribute in the input tag.
 7. Attention!!!
-Parent for input element must be an element with class "Radio"
+Parent for input element must be an element with class "Radio".
+8. Component maintains event subscribes with instance's 'on' method.

 ## Example